-The award-winning MSW program is truly the product of our stakeholders, partners, and volunteers who are working together toward the community’s vision for downtown.
+The award-winning MSW program is truly the product of our stakeholders, partners, and volunteers working together toward the community’s vision for downtown.

 Covering the 7 block by 6 block section of downtown Washington and centering on Central Square park, MSW focuses on the economic health and well-being of downtown.